Do you create backups of MySQL databases?

 The main MySQL backup we provide is an automatic, daily mysqldump backup as part of our normal backup process.

-You can make an extra copy of any database backup on your own computer.
+If you prefer, you can use an FTP program to download a copy of a MySQL "dump" file.
 First, set up an additional FTP account that has access to your "home directory".
 Then you can use a normal FTP program to locate a MySQL "dump" file in the "backups-tigertech" directory and copy it to your computer.

 - Login to the database using phpMyAdmin